-11 Classified compilation (SR) 101, last amended as of 12 February 2017.
+Classified compilation (SR) 101, last amended on 7 March 2021.

-12 Classified compilation (SR) 235.13, last amended as of 1 November 2016.
+Classified compilation (SR) 235.13, last amended on 1 November 2016.

-13 As mentioned in footnote 8, the guidelines are not legally binding, but do set de facto standards.
+As mentioned in footnote 6, the guidelines are not legally binding, but do set de facto standards.

-14 Article 3 DPA.
+Article 3 DPA.

 entities such as corporations, associations, cooperatives or any other legal entity, as well as partnerships.
-The revised DPA is expected, however, to do away with the current Swiss specificity and personal data relating to legal entities will no longer be protected.
+The revDPA will, however, do away with the current Swiss specificity, and personal data relating to legal entities will no longer be protected.

-- b Data subject: an individual or, currently, also a legal entity whose data is being processed. - Processing of personal data: any operation with personal data, irrespective of the means applied and the procedure, and in particular the storage, use, revision, disclosure, archiving or destruction of data. - d Sensitive personal data: data relating to: - religious, ideological, political or trade union-related views or activities; - health, the intimate sphere or racial origin; - social security measures; and - administrative or criminal proceedings and sanctions. - Personality profile: a collection of data that permit an assessment of essential characteristics of the personality of a natural person.
+- Data subject: an individual or, currently, also a legal entity whose data is being processed. - Processing of personal data: any operation with personal data, irrespective of the means applied and the procedure, and in particular the storage, use, revision, disclosure, archiving or destruction of data. - d Sensitive personal data: data relating to: - religious, ideological, political or trade union-related views or activities; - health, the intimate sphere or racial origin; - social security measures; and - administrative or criminal proceedings and sanctions. - Personality profile: a collection of data that permit an assessment of essential characteristics of the personality of a natural person.
 Swiss data protection law provides an enhanced data protection level for personality profiles, similar to the protection of sensitive personal data.
-The draft of the revised DPA foresees that the term 'personality profile' shall be replaced by the term 'profiling', bringing a closer alignment to the corresponding definition provided for by the GDPR, though parliamentary discussions are ongoing on the exact definition of this term, so a discrepancy compared to the GDPR (a 'Swiss finish') remains possible. - Data file: any set of personal data that is searchable by data subject.
-It is likely that this term will no longer be used under the revised DPA. - Gontroller of the data file: the controller of the data file is the private person or federal body that decides on the purpose and content of a data file.
-The draft of the revised DPA merely uses the term 'controller' instead, bringing a closer alignment to the corresponding term used in the GDPR.
+The revDPA foresees that the term 'personality profile' shall be replaced by the term 'profiling', bringing a closer alignment to the corresponding definition provided for by the GDPR, though an additional notion of 'high-risk profiling' introduces a discrepancy compared to the GDPR (a 'Swiss finish'). - f Data file: any set of personal data that is searchable by data subject.
+This term will no longer be used under the revDPA. - Controller of the data file: the controller of the data file is the private person or federal body that decides on the purpose and content of a data file.
+The revDPA merely uses the term 'controller' instead, bringing a closer alignment to the corresponding term used in the GDPR.